Horace Horsecollar

 Horace Horsecollar is a cartoon character created in 1929 at Walt Disney Animation Studios.
 Horace is a tall anthropomorphic black horse and is one of Mickey Mouse's best friends.
 Characterized as a boastful show-off, Horace served as Mickey’s sidekick in Disney's early black-and-white shorts.

 Horace first appeared as Mickey's plow horse in the 1929 cartoon The Plowboy.
 Later that same year, he appeared in The Jazz Fool and afterwards became a regular member of the Disney supporting cast along with Clarabelle Cow and Clara Cluck.
 Though typically a supporting character, he was given significant screen time in the cartoons The Beach Party (1931) and Camping Out (1934).
-In recent years, Horace has appeared in the television series Mickey Mouse Works, House of Mouse, Mickey Mouse, and Mickey and the Roadster Racers.
+In recent years, Horace has appeared in the television series Mickey Mouse Works, House of Mouse, Mickey Mouse, Mickey Mouse Mixed-Up Adventures, Mickey Mouse Funhouse, and Mickey Mouse Clubhouse+.

 In the comics, Horace helped Mickey on his sleuthing expeditions before Goofy assumed that role.